Our Future Path! A plan for a better world!

 I have already mentioned the first part of this approach.
 In many cases, top level executives receive a large part of their compensation in the form of benefits, which can help to hide the true cost of their employment.
 All employees should simply receive an appropriate salary that takes into consideration an amount that they would use to purchase or to invest in their own benefit plan.
 By paying all compensation in the form of a salary, it becomes easier to compare what companies are paying, and will help with the next two parts of this approach.

 The final part of this approach would be to tax income that exceeds some extremely high amount at a higher rate.
 Once someone is making enough to be not only comfortable, but to buy or to do just about anything except for the most extravagant things, then anything over that is just plain excess.
-By imposing a tax instead of a limit, we will not be preventing people from earning extremely high salaries if they can.
+By imposing a tax instead of a limit, we will not be preventing individuals from earning extremely high salaries if they can.
 It would just make it a little harder for them to reach an extreme level of excess.
-On the other hand, some exception should be made when someone earns some large sum by doing something extraordinary.
+On the other hand, some exception should be made when someone earns a large sum by doing something extraordinary.

 Balance Local Employment

-With the right balance of employment opportunities, it is easier to keep people employed in difficult economic times.
+With the right balance of employment opportunities, it is easier to keep us employed in difficult economic times.
 As I talked about in the section on labor, we want to produce locally a good mix of the necessities and the luxuries that are consumed locally.
-In this way, our consumption of goods and services would help to keep our neighbors employed and their consumption of goods and services would help to keep us employed.
-Our local government can help to balance this employment picture by providing the right tax incentives and assistance to encourage local businesses to produce the things that the community’s citizens need and want.
+In this way, our consumption of goods and services would help to keep our neighbors employed, and their consumption of goods and services would help to keep us employed.

-There are some things that we will always need, even in the worst of economic times.
-The people who work in jobs that produce these goods or provide these services will have more job security than someone working to produce or to provide other things.
-We would need to determine the amount of lost tax revenue and the amount spent on unemployment when companies do not employ local people to do things locally.
+Our local government can help to balance this employment picture by providing the right tax incentives and assistance to encourage local businesses to produce the things that their community’s citizens need and want.
+We would need to determine the amount of lost tax revenue and the amount spent on unemployment when companies do not employ local workers to do things locally.
 Then, something up to this amount could be provided as an incentive to make things locally, and we would still make out better than not having these jobs.

 Continue Government Services